Goldfields Highway

 Goldfields Highway is a generally northwest–southeast highway in central Western Australia which links the Great Northern Highway at Meekatharra with Coolgardie-Esperance Highway south of Kalgoorlie.
 The highway is approximately 797 km in length, and is designated as Alternate National Route 94 from Kalgoorlie to Coolgardie–Esperance Highway.
 The full highway has also been assigned State Route 132 since a review of state routes was conducted in 2024.

 A large 180 km section of the highway, from Meekatharra to Wiluna, is not a sealed road as of 2016.
 A project to upgrade Goldfields Highway by sealing this portion, over a three-year period, was scheduled to start in the 2017/18 financial year with $60 million of funding through Royalties for Regions.
-As of 2020, a small 5 km section is being sealed.
+By July 2024, a total of 14.86 km had been sealed.